parsokev/graph_repo/README.md

 source ./graph_repo/setup.sh
 ```

-`setup.sh` will build a "Release" and "Debug" configuration of the project "Graph_TIProject"
+`setup.sh` will build a **Release** and **Debug** configuration of the project **Graph_TIProject**

-# Executing CMake Project Configurations using CLI Commands
+## Executing CMake Project Configurations using CLI Commands
-After `setup.sh` has completed, execute the main program in Debug mode by entering:
+After `setup.sh` has completed, execute the main program in **Debug** mode by entering:

 ```
 ./build/debug/Graph_TIProject
 ```

-To execute the main program in Release mode enter the following in the terminal instead:
+To execute the main program in **Release** mode enter the following in the terminal instead:

 ```
 ./build/release/Graph_TIProject
 ```

-# Seeting up CMake Project Configurations using CMakeTools Extension
+## Setting up CMake Project Configurations using CMakeTools Extension
 After `setup.sh` has completed, the user may utilize the CMakeTools extension for Build Process:

 1. Ensure You have the CMakeTools extension installed and enabled.
 As this extension is specific, to the Microsoft VS/VSCode editor, the CMakeTools option is only
 accessible to VS/VSCode users.
 If you have VS/VSCode installed but do not have the CMakeTools
-extension, please visit https://code.visualstudio.com/docs/cpp/CMake-linux to properly install
+extension, please install and setup the [CMakeTools](https://code.visualstudio.com/docs/cpp/CMake-linux)
-this extension before proceeding further.
+extension before proceeding further.

 2. Click on The CMakeTools Extension Icon

 3. Configure the Build Target for the CMake Project using the provided `CMakePresets.json` file by:

   - Locating the Section titled `Project Status`
   - Clicking the `Select Configure Preset` Icon under the Section titled `Configure`
   - Selecting `BUILD_DIR` from the Drop-down Command Palette menu

 4. Build or Rebuild all files within the target `Graph_TIProject` CMake Project using the provided
-`CMakeLists.txt` file by Either:
+`CMakeLists.txt` file by either:

   -  Clicking the `Build` Icon in upper right-hand corner of the title for the `Build` section
      under the Section titled `Project Status`

     OR

   -  Clicking the `Build` Icon to the right of `Graph_TIProject(Executable)` section bar Under `Project Outline`
      Section

 5. Build or Rebuild the GoogleTesting Suite by:
   - Clicking on the `Build` Icon to the right of the `tests(Executable)` section bar Under the `Project Outline`

 # Building the Program Utilizng The Provided Makefile
 After cloning this repository in your preferred text editor, enter the commands into the terminal: